dteslya/dteslya-engineer/content/posts/2018-12-20-creating_vm_templates_with_packer.md

 Packer uses builder plugins to actually build images.
 There are two builders for VMware available out of the box: `vmware-iso` and `vmware-vmx`.
 The latter uses existing VMs to create images, so it doesn't fit in my concept of building everything from scratch.
 `vmware-iso` however starts from ISO file and creates brand new VM.
 But to use `vmware-iso` builder remotely on VMware vSphere hypervisor you need to modify your ESXi host to allow SSH access, because `vmware-iso` uses SSH instead of API to talk to VMware hypervisor.
 Looks pretty much like a dirty hack to me, not to mention that I don't have enough privileges to make such modifications to ESXi hosts in my environment.

-Fortunately there is a third-party builder by [JetBrains](https://github.com/jetbrains-infra) called `vsphere-iso` which does pretty much the same as `vmware-iso` but using vCenter API instead of SSH (they also have a `vshpere-clone` builder as a `vmware-vmx` alternative).
+Fortunately there is a third-party builder by [JetBrains](https://github.com/jetbrains-infra) called `vsphere-iso` which does pretty much the same as `vmware-iso` but using vCenter API instead of SSH (they also have a `vsphere-clone` builder as a `vmware-vmx` alternative).

 ### Setting up Packer
 First you need to install Packer on your workstation.
 I use Ubuntu, but the installation process is fairly similar on all supported OSes.
 There are no packages of Packer for Ubuntu, but it can be installed as a precompiled binary very easily.